Anthony Firkser

-Anthony Paul Firkser (born February 19, 1995) is an American football tight end for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Harvard and signed with the New York Jets as an undrafted free agent in 2017.
-Firkser also spent time on the Kansas City Chiefs' practice squad.
+Anthony Paul Firkser (born February 19, 1995) is an American professional football tight end for the Detroit Lions of the National Football League (NFL).
+He played college football for the Harvard Crimson and signed with the New York Jets as an undrafted free agent in 2017.
+Firkser has also played for the Tennessee Titans, Atlanta Falcons, and Detroit Lions.

-Early years
+Early life

 Firkser was born in Englishtown, New Jersey, to Alex and Donna Firkser.
-He is Jewish, and he and his family, including his brothers Josh and Thomas, belonged to Temple Shaari Emeth in Manalapan, where he celebrated his bar mitzvah.
+He is Jewish, and he and his family belonged to Temple Shaari Emeth in Manalapan, where Firkser celebrated his bar mitzvah.

-High school career

 Firkser was a multi-sport athlete at Manalapan High School.
-In basketball, Firkser played point guard, scoring 21.3 points with 7.6 assists per game.
-He finished his career second in school history with 1,362 points.
+In basketball, he played point guard, scoring 21.3 points with 7.6 assists per game.
+Firkser finished his career second in school history with 1,362 points.
 In his senior year, the Shore Basketball Coaches named Firkser the Shore Conference Co-Player of the Year.
 He was also named the Shore Conference ‘A’ North Division Offensive Player of the Year and made the all-state team.

-He competed at the 2013 Maccabiah Games in Israel as a guard for the 18-and-under gold medal-winning Team USA basketball team.
+Firkser competed at the 2013 Maccabiah Games in Israel as a guard for the 18-and-under gold medal-winning Team USA basketball team.
 On the team, he played alongside Spencer Weisz.

 Firkser did not begin playing football until his sophomore year in high school.
 During Firkser's three-year high school career, the Manalapan football team went 30–6 and won three consecutive ‘A’ North Division titles.
 During one stretch, Manalapan had an 18-game winning streak within the division.
 After a semifinal visit in the state playoffs his sophomore year, Firkser and his teammates played for the NJSIAA Central Jersey title in his junior and senior years.
 While at Manalapan, Firkser set career school records in receptions (110), receiving yards (2,118) and touchdown receptions (19).
-After his senior year, he was named All-Shore Offensive Player of the Year as a senior wide receiver.
-Firkser also was a two-time All-Shore first-team selection.
+After his senior year, Firkser was named All-Shore Offensive Player of the Year as a senior wide receiver.
+He was also a two-time All-Shore first-team selection.